ThatAquarel/StudyGuides/english/2024-02-19_macbeth_act_5.md

 Do breed unnatural troubles.
 Infected minds
 To their deaf pillows will discharge their secrets.
 More needs she the divine than the physician.
 God, God forgive us all.
 Look after her.
+Shall we well meet them.
+That way are they coming.

 Remove from her the means of all annoyance
 And still keep eyes upon her.
 So, good night.
 My mind she has mated, and amazed my sight.